 “This scale captures ways in which the dignity and the respect of people who society does not value, is chipped away, on a daily basis.”
 Says Professor Williams.

-We reflect on what we are exposed to while being raised in this society throughout our whole lives.
 Whether conscious of this truth or not, it remains true.
 That includes biases and prejudices.

 Considering that truth makes the lack of representation—or the poor representation—of black people across all levels of standard education even more of a disgrace to this nation.